 That means it’s important that your internet speed is up to the task.
 If it’s not, your stream could buffer or fail—even for viewers with excellent internet connections.

-The relevant number is upload speed.
+The relevant number is the upload speed.
 To check the upload speed of the current connection you’re using, you can visit www.testmy.net.
 Make a note of the upload speed this test shows.

 When streaming in multiple bitrates, each stream quality is being uploaded at the same time.
-That means that, to determine the total upload bandwidth needed, you should add the bandwidths of each quality together.
+That means that to determine the total upload bandwidth needed, you should add the bandwidths of each quality together.
 Let’s say you used the recommended settings, as above.
 In that case: Low @ 5oo Kbps + 64 Kbps audio, Standard @ 1000 Kbps + 128 Kbps audio, and High-def @ 3 Mbps (equal to 3000 Kbps) + 128 Kbps audio.
 Your total is nearly 5 Mbps.

 In this example, you need to be sure your internet speed is at least 5 Mbps.
 In fact, we recommend that you have twice the bandwidth needed, so a 10 Mbps upload speed internet connection would be best.
 To learn more, have a look at our dedicated article on bandwidth requirements for streaming live video.

 Streaming in multiple bitrates is practically a necessity.
-The process can be a little bit confusing, but hopefully this explanation has helped clarify it.
-Multi-bitrate streaming with vMix, Wirecast Basic or Wirecast Pro video broadcasting software only takes a few minutes to set up and configure.
+The process can be a little bit confusing, but hopefully, this explanation has helped clarify it.
+Multi-bitrate streaming with vMix, Wirecast Basic, or Wirecast Pro video broadcasting software only takes a few minutes to set up and configure.
 And once you’ve done this process once, it’s easy in the future.